microsoft/pict/doc/pict.md

     };

-Although the routine can be called with any numbers a or b, it only makes sense to do the calculation on non-negative numbers.
+Although the routine can be called with any numbers for ```a``` or ```b```, it only makes sense to do the calculation on non-negative numbers.
 For that reason by the way, the routine does verifications [1] and [2] on the arguments.
-Now, assume a test ( a= -1, b = -1 ) was used to test a negative case.
-Here, a = -1 actually masks b = -1 because check [2] never gets executed and it would go unnoticed if it didn’t exist.
+Now, assume a test ```( a: -1, b: -1 )``` was used to test that negative case.
+Here, ```a: -1``` "masks" ```b: -1``` because the check [2] never gets executed.
+If it did not exist at all, that problem in code would go unnoticed.

-To prevent input masking, it is important that two invalid values (of two different parameters) are not in the same test case.
-Prefixing any value with ~ (tilde) marks it invalid.
-Option **/n** allows for specifying a different prefix.
+To prevent input masking issues, it is important that two out-of-range values do not appear in the same test case.
+Prefixing a value with ```~``` (tilde) marks it invalid or out-of-allowable-range.
+Option ```/n``` allows for specifying a different prefix.

     #
-    # Trivial model for SumSquareRoots
+    # SumSquareRoots model
     #

     A: ~-1, 0, 1, 2
     B: ~-1, 0, 1, 2

-The tool guarantees that all possible pairs of valid values will be covered and all possible combinations of any invalid value will be paired with all positive values at least once.
+PICT guarantees that all possible pairs of valid (or in-range) values will be covered and all possible combinations of any out-of-range / invalid value will be paired only with all valid values.

     A       B
     2       0